apache/logging-log4cxx/admin/releasing.md

     - `git push origin asf-site`
 1. Check https://logging.apache.org/log4cxx (after a minute or two)
     - Are you seeing the new pages?
-    - Download links for the new version should now work
+    - Do the download links now work?
 1. Announce the release to the mailing lists (announce@apache.org, dev@logging.apache.org)
    - Using [this template](MailTemplate.Announce.txt)